 In November 2006, the relentless driver had one more opportunity to get behind the wheel of an F1 car at a testing session for BMW Sauber in Valencia.
 The car had been specially adapted to have hand controls fitted on the steering wheel.
 In 2012, he tested a BMW DTM car, completing 32 laps at Nurburgring.

 After four years of different sporting activities, Zanardi returned to the car in 2014.
 Once again, he tied up with Roberto Ravaglia, who now leads ROAL Motorsport.
 Zanardi got the specially prepared BMW Z4 GT3 and competed in 11 races of the Blancpain Sprint Series.
-This year, he decided to take his passion one step further, with his first 24 hours endurance race - 24 hours of Spa, together with DTM drivers Timo Glock and Bruno Spengler as team-mates.
+In 2015, he decided to take his passion one step further, with his first 24 hours endurance race - 24 hours of Spa, together with DTM drivers Timo Glock and Bruno Spengler as team-mates.

 Three paralympic medals at Brands Hatch

 Apart from car racing, Alex Zanardi has also been very successful in handcycling.
 He started to train in 2007 and his first big achievement was to attain the 4th place at the New York City Marathon.
 His long-term target was the 2012 Paralympic Games in London.

 In the meantime, Zanardi won many marathon races and succeeded in qualifying for the Paralympic Games.
 The Games were a complete success because Zanardi won two gold medals and one silver.
 Interestingly, the handcycling races were held at the Brands Hatch Circuit, on which Zanardi had previously driven as a car racer.